skit-ai/dialogy/docs_src/index.rst

 Any rigidity here would lead to distractions both to maintainers and users of this project.
 :ref:`Plugins<plugin>` and custom :ref:`Workflow<workflow>` are certainly welcome and can take care of recipe-based needs.
 We already have a `dialogy-template-simple-transformers <https://github.com/Vernacular-ai/dialogy-template-simple-transformers>`_.

+.. note:: Popular workflow sub-classes will be accepted after code-review.

 Common Evaluation Plans
 **************************